axelerant/testimonials-widget/readme.txt

 == Frequently Asked Questions ==

+= I'm not seeing any testimonials but the title =

+If you're not seeing any testimonials, even when not using tags filter, you might try increasing the Character limit or setting it to '0' or 'none' in the widget box.

 = How to stop testimonial text/author/source being cut off? =

 Specify a larger minimum height in the testimonials widget, see screenshot 2.